aovoc/nnieqat-pytorch/README.md

 # nnieqat-pytorch

-This is a quantize aware training package for  Neural Network Inference Engine(NNIE) on pytorch, it uses hisilicon quantization library to quantize module's weight and input data as fake fp32 format.
-To train model which is more friendly to NNIE, just import nnieqat and replace torch.nn default modules with corresponding one.
+Nnieqat is a quantize aware training package for  Neural Network Inference Engine(NNIE) on pytorch, it uses hisilicon quantization library to quantize module's weight and activation as fake fp32 format.

-***Note: import nniepat before torch modules, do not support multi-gpu training.***

 ## Table of Contents